-Sweet orange oil is one of the most popular essential oils in aromatherapy because of its versatility, affordability and uplifting aroma.
+Sweet orange oil is one of the most popular essential oils in aromatherapy because of its versatility, affordability, and uplifting aroma.
 Sweet orange oil is extracted from the peel of the fruits of Citrus sinensis plant.
-Sweet Orange essential oils is also commonly called orange oil; however, it may lead to confusion with bitter orange oil.
+Sweet orange essential oil is also commonly called orange oil; however, it may lead to confusion with bitter orange oil.

 Sweet orange is also known as Citrus aurantium var. dulcis, Citrus aurantium var. sinensis, China orange, Portugal orange.
 For many years, sweet orange was considered a variety of bitter orange and hence is known as Citrus aurantium var. sinensis.